zx80/flask-simple-auth/DOCUMENTATION.md

   Another benefit of token is that it avoids sending passwords over and over.
   The rational option is to use a password scheme to retrieve a token and then to use it till it expires.
-This can be enforced by setting `FSA_AUTH` to `token` and to only add `auth="basic"` on the login route.
+This can be enforced by setting `FSA_AUTH` to `token` and to only add `auth="basic"` on the login route used to retrieve a token.

   Token expiration can be understood as a kind of automatic logout, which suggests to choose the delay with some care depending on the use case.
-  When the token is carried as a *cookie*, it is automatically updated when 25% of the delay remains, if possible.

-  Internally *jwt* token checks are cached so that even with slow public-key schemes the performance impact should be low.
+  Internally token checks are cached so that even with slow JWT public-key schemes the performance impact should be low.

 - `oauth`